-The loss of the Christie Water Tower's immediate adjacency to the Gardiner Expressway and its prominence as a tall industrial projection along the Gardiner Expressway and the CN rail corridor is proposed to be mitigated by ensuring that view moments from these corridors to the Water Tower are retained in its new location.
+The loss of the Water Tower's immediate adjacency to the Gardiner Expressway and its prominence as a tall industrial projection along the Gardiner Expressway is proposed to be mitigated by ensuring that view moments from these corridors to the Water Tower are retained in its new location.

-ERA recommends that a comprehensive view study be undertaken to develop a better understanding of what it means to be visible and prominent from the Gardiner Expressway and CN Rail corridor, and to ensure that the proposed mitigation strategy would be successful in conserving these attributes.
+ERA has prepared a comprehensive Relocation Analysis (appended), including a view study of three options for the Water Tower's relocation within the Site.
+The Relocation Analysis was developed to better understand what it means to be visible and prominent within the Site, and to ensure that the proposed mitigation strategy would be successful in conserving these attributes.